Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 Almost a quarter of the total manufacturing turnover is accounted for the food industry which is one of Latvia’s richest industries.
 The food processing industry covers 29% of Latvia’s industrial capacity.

 75% of the products are sold within Latvian borders, the food processing industry is therefore the least-exported industry in Latvia.
 The main sub-industries are milk processing, drinks, fish processing and meat processing.
-The most important benefit of Latvia’s food processing and beverage sector include accessibility of high-quality raw materials, stable domestic demand, price competitiveness within western markets and high product acknowledgment in the Russian market.
+The most important benefit of Latvia’s food processing and beverage sector include accessibility of high-quality raw materials, stable domestic demand, price competitiveness within Western markets and high product acknowledgment in the Russian market.

 ICT

-The IT industry is Latvia’s fastest growing industry sector with an annual growth of 20-30%.
-In recent years exports from IT sector have risen rapidly, growing annually by approximately 15%.
+The IT industry is Latvia’s fastest-growing industry sector with an annual growth of 20-30%.
+In recent years exports from the IT sector have risen rapidly, growing annually by approximately 15%.
 The industry has benefited from having a well-qualified workforce that has gained expertise in IT.
-In addition, the mobile industry has developed which is due to expertise in IT industry.
+In addition, the mobile industry has developed which is due to expertise in the IT industry.
 Latvian companies have benefitted from outsourcing opportunities from large IT firms such as IBM, Microsoft, and Unisys, and various Latvian companies have been acquired by companies such as Exigen, TietoEnator.
 The global business services and shared service centres are also developing rapidly, with Scandinavian firms at the forefront, choosing Latvia as a prime location for its language skills, cost-effectiveness and cultural compatibility.

 Chemicals